Protect the world’s peace. Donate to support Ukraine

 Is it hard to be a young person in today's American society?
 'Educated' by Tara Westover holds the answer to this question.
 If you were fascinated by this incredibly touching autobiography, you should check out 17 books like 'Educated.'

-A quick story reminder: Tara Westover's memoir begins with her childhood in Southern Idaho, where she grew up in a Mormon survivalist family, working in unsafe conditions and living in extreme poverty.
+A quick refresher: Tara Westover's memoir begins with her childhood in Southern Idaho, where she grew up in a Mormon survivalist family, working in unsafe conditions and living in extreme poverty.
 With limited exposure to the outside world, formal education came much later in her life.
 Her story continues through her university studies and eventual PhD from the University of Cambridge.

 Tara describes her father as a "disaster" and the family as distrustful of the Western government's education system, and yearns for a different life.
 Her experience at Brigham Young University and later as a PhD student at Cambridge documents her will to endure, self-discovery, and the rich possibilities available through education.

-Seeking more life-changing memoirs?
-Books similar to 'Educated' remind us of the extraordinary strength of the human spirit.
 Download the Headway app and dive into the summaries of these powerful memoirs, which are perfect for busy readers.
 Headway lets you absorb inspiring books in less time, so you can continue learning and growing.

-Quick list: Seven books like 'Educated'
+Quick list: Top seven books like 'Educated'

 Here are seven memoirs that will inspire, empower you, and challenge you to reflect on your own path:

-'Born a Crime' by Trevor Noah — Be inspired by how a comedian's upbringing in apartheid South Africa shaped his resilience and wit.
+1. 'Born a Crime' by Trevor Noah — Be inspired by how a comedian's upbringing in apartheid South Africa shaped his resilience and wit.

-'Wild' by Cheryl Strayed — One woman's journey of healing during a trek of over 1,100 miles through a beautiful, rugged wilderness.
+3. 'Wild' by Cheryl Strayed — One woman's journey of healing during a trek of over 1,100 miles through a beautiful, rugged wilderness.

-'The Sound of Gravel' by Ruth Wariner — An escape from a polygamist colony and the cycle of abuse that characterized her childhood.
+4. 'The Sound of Gravel' by Ruth Wariner — An escape from a polygamist colony and the cycle of abuse that characterized her childhood.

-'Heartland' by Sarah Smarsh — A raw depiction of what it was like to grow up poor in rural Kansas and fight for a better life.
+5. 'Heartland' by Sarah Smarsh — A raw depiction of what it was like to grow up poor in rural Kansas and fight for a better life.

-'The Glass Castle' by Jeannette Walls — A heartbreaking, yet inspiring, account of survival in an exceedingly dysfunctional family.
+6. 'The Glass Castle' by Jeannette Walls — A heartbreaking, yet inspiring, account of survival in an exceedingly dysfunctional family.

-'The Distance Between Us' by Reyna Grande — A searing memoir about the struggle of poverty and family separation in pursuit of the American Dream.
+7. 'The Distance Between Us' by Reyna Grande — A searing memoir about the struggle of poverty and family separation in pursuit of the American Dream.

 Eager to start your next read?
 Keep reading to learn the full list + as a bonus, get a free reading journal template — it'll help you capture the best insights when reading!